Applied causality to infer protein dynamics and kinetics: Materials and Methods

 \subsection{Calculating Time Correlation Functions from Structural Ensembles}

-The mode solutions to the Langevin equation given in Eq. \ref{eq:le4pd_modes} decay exponentially with a characteristic timescale given by $\tau_a=\sigma_a^{-1}$ and lengthscale $l_a=\mu_a^{-\frac{1}{2}}$, and the time correlation functions in the space of residue fluctuations is given as a linear combination of the time correlation functions for the Langevin modes:
+The mode solutions to the Langevin equation given in Eq. \ref{eq:le4pd_modes} decay exponentially with a characteristic timescale given by $\tau_a=\sigma_a^{-1}$ and lengthscale $l_a=\mu_a^{-\frac{1}{2}}$, and the ACFs in the space of residue fluctuations is given as a linear combination of the ACFs for the Langevin modes:

-In Eq. \ref{eq:tcf}, the summation skips the first six modes as they correspond to the three translational and three rotational modes of motion, which are irrelevant for modeling the internal conformational dynamics of interest here.
-The integral of eq. \ref{eq:tcf}, which is eq. \ref{eq:tau_avg2}, can be written in the mode coordinates as follows:
+In Eq. \ref{eq:tcf}, the summation skips the first six modes as they correspond to the three translational and three rotational modes of motion, which are irrelevant for modeling the internal conformational dynamics of interest here. \eb{Furthermore, $\mu_a:=\left(\mathbf{Q}^{-1}\mathbf{A}\mathbf{Q}\right)_{aa}$.} The integral of eq. \ref{eq:tcf}, which is eq. \ref{eq:tau_avg2}, can be written in the mode coordinates as follows:

 Defining the weight of mode $a$'s contribution to $\tau_{\text{avg}}(i)$ as $w_a:={Q_{ia}}^2\mu_a$ is used in transitioning from the left to the right side of the second equality in Eq. \ref{eq:tau_avg1}.
 As such, $\tau_{\text{avg}}(i)$ is the average mode decorrelation time for residue $i$, as predicted using the LE4PD.
-Since this quantity is determined starting from sequence alone, it is a purely predictive method for quantifying the timescale of a generative ML ensemble

-Finally, since the Langevin equation is coarse-grained, it will display accelerated dynamics on the correspondingly smoothed free-energy surface. \cite{Lyubimov2011} To account for this speed-up, we approximate the missing barriers \emph{a posteriori}\cite{Zwanzig1988} using an approximate scaling law for proteins derived in Ref. \cite{Copperman2017}: $\tau_a \rightarrow \tau_a \exp[\epsilon\sqrt{\lambda_a}/k_BT]$, where $\epsilon:=6.5$ kcal / (mol nm) is an energy per unit length.
+Finally, since the Langevin equation is coarse-grained, it displays accelerated dynamics on the correspondingly smoothed free-energy surface. \cite{Lyubimov2011} To account for this speed-up, we approximate the missing barriers \emph{a posteriori}\cite{Zwanzig1988} using an approximate scaling law for proteins derived in Ref. \cite{Copperman2017}: $\tau_a \rightarrow \tau_a \exp[\epsilon\sqrt{\lambda_a}/k_BT]$, where $\epsilon:=6.5$ kcal / (mol nm) is an energy per unit length.
 We use this approximation since it is found, in Ref. \cite{Copperman2017}, to accurately describe the timescales of protein dynamics between the sub-$\text{\AA}$ngstrom to the nanometer lengthscales, which are the same as those examined here.